tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LEP?)
-- place where 2nd law of thermodynamics is reversed? what does time mean? opposite of CND is LNC but that hmm maybe actually
+- place where 2nd law of thermodynamics is reversed? what does time mean? opposite of CND is LNC but that hmm maybe actually, that's why shapers can build matter out of nothing, it wants to be formed
 - some kind of transportation system? mechanical or biological.
 LNP?
 - the conception of perfection. (look up quotes?)
     + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away